jamm1985/seismo-performer/README.md

-# The Seismo-Transformer: generally based machine learning approach for recognizing seismic phases from local earthquakes
+# Seismo-Transformer

 # Introduction

-In this repository we release implementation of the model, the model configuration, the pretrained best-fitted weights and the code examples from the original paper.
+In this repository we release implementation of the model, the model configuration, the pretrained best-fitted weights and the code examples from the original paper The Seismo-Transformer: generally based machine learning approach for recognizing seismic phases from local earthquakes.

 # Installation